 And after fostering resilience training for patients at Mount Sinai and seeing how much it improved their overall health, she co-founded, along with her friend and colleague Laurie Keefer, Ph.D., a publicly traded digital health company, Trellus Health, to make this empowerment training available online to patients anywhere, anytime, helping them overcome adversity.
 In so doing, she’s tackling a critical disparity, bringing interdisciplinary care to patients, and democratizing access to gold-standard whole-person support.

 “IBD is characterized by inflammation.
 And our emotional well-being can impact inflammation,” says Dr. Dubinsky.
 “With our resilience training, we provide IBD patients with the tools to manage the adversity that comes with chronic disease so they can create balance in their mind and body.
 Our goal is to make this resource available to other patients to help create a world where every person with a chronic condition has hope and thrives.”

 Looking to the future, Dr. Dubinsky is exploring how to prevent IBD and is hopeful that a collaborative effort will one day lead to an intervention to stop IBD from developing in people at risk for the disease.

 “Everything I’ve pursued in my career goes back to my mentor asking me in 1997, ‘how do you want to impact change?’
 Since then, every single step I’ve taken has been in service of helping as many people as I can with what I know,” says Dr. Dubinsky.

-Professor of Medicine, Director of the Colitis and Crohn’s Disease Center; Director of Advanced IBD Fellowship; University of California San Francisco, San Francisco, CARead her story
+Lynne and Marc Benioff Professor of Gastroenterology, Director of the Colitis and Crohn’s Disease Center; Director of Advanced IBD Fellowship; University of California San Francisco, San Francisco, CARead her story